kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 **Java**

-The class `Restaurant` has all attributes defined as private (not accesible from outside the class).
+The class `Restaurant` has all attributes defined as private (not accessible from outside the class).
 The constructor of the class (`public Restaurant(...)`) creates a new `Restaurant` and sets its state.